Definitive Guide To Curating A Cruelty-free Closet

 Seriously, grab a highlighter and your stationary (if you're fancy like that).
 You’re gonna need to take notes.

 We’re assuming, because you’re here, you get it — this isn’t a Birks, incense-burning, hippie thing.
 If not, know this: having a cruelty-free closet sans fur, leather, wool, silk, shearling, and down is possible for the aesthetically-inclined (like us), especially as the likes of Givenchy, Isabel Marant, Lanvin, Altuzarra, and Saint Laurent are embracing vegan leather — one step at a time.
 Converting to a cruelty-free closet is nothing more than making the commitment to not support the diabolical slaughtering of animals for your next #OOTD shot.
 Simple.
-Think of Stella McCartney — she’s built her luxe brand on not using leather, fur, or animal skins in her accessories (did you even realize this?) and the Brit always looks chic.
-See?
-You can trust us on this one.
+Think of Stella McCartney — she’s built her luxe brand on not using leather, fur, or animal skins in her accessories (did you even realize this?).
+Unfortunately, she still includes silks and wools in her collection but we’ll take that up another day.

 Also, have to make this clear before we get into the step-by-step transition process: one of the hardest things to give up will be leather.
 Even if you’re not say, a big moto jacket wearer.
 Why?
 Shoes and handbags, the workhorses of any wardrobe.
 A quick look at this (make sure you’re not eating anything before you click) will definitely help, but the reality remains that despite some of fashion’s biggest players jumping into the pool, currently there is a very poor selection of faux options that can rival leather’s luxe vibe, its durability, or its status factor and isn’t horrible for the environment.
 For an industry that’s always two seasons ahead, fashion is majorly behind consciously-speaking.